About

 Built differently, from the ground up

-Modern Standard Media was founded to answer a simple question: what does serious local journalism look like when it’s built from scratch in 2023, rather than trying to save what existed before?
+Modern Standard Media was founded to answer a simple question: what does serious local journalism look like when it’s built from scratch, rather than trying to save what existed before?

 Why we built it this way